 People pass by history every single day without knowing it.
 It is my mission to harness the latest advancements in technology to create an immersive experience of history.

-History shouldn't be forgotten in the past, it should be experienced in the present.
+History shouldn't be forgotten in the past; it should be experienced in the present.

 The first challenge was creating an identity that could pay homage to the past while being timeless and relevant in modern times.
-I created the font from scratch to ensure that the design was uniquely mine.
+I created the typeface from scratch to ensure that the design was uniquely mine.
 I incorporated elements from the first American flag created in 1776.
 I selected subdued colors making it appear more traditional.

+For future rollouts, AI and behavioral engines will deliver what the user enjoys experiencing.
+This technology will also propose new areas to explore that match their interests.
+As their interests change, so do the suggestions.
 In the end, the AI's job is to delight the user by steering them toward the experiences that they love.

-This is just the beginning and there are many ways history can impact people’s lives.
-I look forward to seeing where else this project will lead and how I can help make history relevant and exciting for generations to come.
+The vision I have for this product is monolithic; it will take a team to execute.
+However, this is just the beginning, and there are many ways history can impact people’s lives.
+I look forward to seeing where this project will lead and how the Historik team can craft meaningful experiences around history.